-Students who officially withdraw from the College are entitled to refunds according to the following policies.
+Students who officially withdraw from the University are entitled to refunds according to the following policies.

-- All refunds for charges to the student's account will be granted on the basis of the date on which written notification of the student's intention was received by the Access Office. - The application fee and registration fee are nonrefundable. - Only upon proper withdrawal procedures and return of undamaged books will tuition for the full session be refunded. - A tuition refund will be issued upon written notification of total withdrawal on or before the second class meeting. - No refunds will be made for withdrawal after the second class meeting. - A student who is dismissed for disciplinary reasons forfeits the right to a refund of any charges.
+- All refunds for charges to the student's account will be granted on the basis of the date on which written notification of the student's intention was received by the Access Office. - The application fee and registration fee are nonrefundable. - Only upon proper withdrawal procedures and return of undamaged books will tuition for the full session be refunded. - Tuition refunds will only be issued upon written notification of total withdrawal based on the following guidelines. - Withdrawal before first scheduled day of class